GitMonaf/GitMonaf/README.md

 - 🌱 I’m currently learning **Linux Training, , Ethical Hacking, Jira.**

-- 👯 I’m looking to collaborate on **Automation Engineer ( SPS-Programmierer Automatisierungstechnik, Maschinen- und Anlagenbau ) IT-Infrastruktur ( Server, Netzwerke, Datenbanken und andere IT-Systeme )**
+- 👯 I’m looking to collaborate on **Automation Engineer ( PLC programmer automation technology, mechanical and plant engineering ) IT infrastructure ( servers, networks, databases and other IT systems )**

 - 🤝 I’m looking for help with **Automatisierung, Skalierbarkeit und Cloud Computing**